Background of the ELEVATE Project

 1. Implementation of a short investigative research about the concrete needs and especially potentials of SMEs in the partner countries concerning tackling the shortage of skilled workforce, ideas and innovative plans on the four levels identified (women, older workers, migration, upskilling).

-2. Development of a digital and online potential scanner for companies to help to identify/evaluate the current situation and potentials available for increasing the number of skilled workforce in a short and medium perspective on the 4 identified levers.
+2. Development of a digital online potential scanner for companies to help to identify/evaluate the current situation and potentials available for increasing the number of skilled workforce in a short and medium perspective on the 4 identified levers.

 3. Developing knowledge, competences and experiences about identification of potentials in a company, the deduction of steps and concrete innovative actions, strategic planning and monitoring of the implementation process.